Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

 \subsection{Characterization}

+We here summarize findings from material and device characterization measurements, which are presented in greater detail in the \supp{}.

-\emph{Topological insulator}: The electronic characteristics of the BST film were determined by Hall geometry measurements at 30~mK.
-The film's sheet resistivity $\rho_{xx}=1.55$~k\textOmega, from $n$-type charge carriers with density $n=4.8\times 10^{12}\ \text{cm}^{-2}$, mobility $\mu=820$~cm$^2/$Vs, and elastic mean free path $\ell_e = \hbar k_F \mu/e = 15$~nm~\cite{sup}.
-The film had negative magnetoconductance, indicating weak anti-localization~\cite{wang2011,rosen2019}.
-Fitting the magnetoconductance by the Hikami-Larkin-Nagaoka formula yielded a phase coherence length $\ell_\phi=850$~nm~\cite{HLN, sup}, which provides an estimate for the inelastic mean free path $\ell_i$.
+\emph{Topological insulator}: The electronic characteristics of the BST film are determined by Hall geometry measurements at 30~mK.
+The film's sheet resistivity $\rho_{xx}=1.55$~k\textOmega, from $n$-type charge carriers with density $n=4.8\times 10^{12}\ \text{cm}^{-2}$, mobility $\mu=820$~cm$^2/$Vs, and elastic mean free path $\ell_e = \hbar k_F \mu/e = 15$~nm.
+The film has negative magnetoconductance, indicating weak anti-localization~\cite{wang2011,rosen2019}.
+Fitting the magnetoconductance by the Hikami-Larkin-Nagaoka formula yields a phase coherence length $\ell_\phi=850$~nm~\cite{HLN}, which provides an estimate for the inelastic mean free path $\ell_i$.

-\emph{Junction characteristics}: A cross-sectional image of a portion of a junction, taken in a transmission electron microscope, is shown in Fig.~1(b).
+\emph{Junction characteristics}: A cross-sectional image of a portion of a junction, taken in a transmission electron microscope, is shown in Fig.~\ref{1b}.
 The deposited Pd diffuses vertically through the entire BST film and into the GaAs substrate.
 Excess Pd forms grains on top of the film.
 Pd diffuses laterally into the weak link by roughly 40~nm.
-These findings are corroborated by energy-dispersive x-ray spectroscopy, x-ray photoelectron spectroscopy, and scanning Auger electron spectroscopy~\cite{sup}.
+These findings are corroborated by energy-dispersive x-ray spectroscopy, x-ray photoelectron spectroscopy, and scanning Auger electron spectroscopy.

 Since Pd diffuses through the full vertical extent of the film, regions where Pd has been deposited have no remaining topological insulator layer.
-The direction of current flow at the edge of the weak link is therefore normal to the S/TI interface.
-This geometry differs from that of junctions based on deposited elemental superconductors, which sit atop the topological insulator so that current flows along the interface plane.
+The direction of current flow at the edge of the weak link is therefore normal to the S/TI interface, as sketched in Fig.~\ref{1a}.
+This geometry differs from that of junctions based on deposited elemental superconductors, which sit atop the topological insulator so that current flows parallel to the interface plane.